 Seven flights arrive every day to Melbourne airport from countries in the Gulf region and have been a key driver for an increase in tourism providing a potential customer base for the Victorian tourism and hospitality sectors.

 The United Arab Emirates (UAE) holds a strong position in the region as a major re-export centre and the airline companies that fly into Melbourne airport daily facilitate air cargo shipments to the broader regions of Africa, Asia and Europe.

-Countries across the region are pursuing ambitious national development plans and preparing to host major sporting events such as EXPO 2020 in the UAE, and the FIFA 2022 World Cup in Qatar.
+Countries across the region are pursuing ambitious national development plans, preparing to host major events such as Expo 2020 in Dubai, and the 2022 FIFA World Cup in Qatar.